Nicotine (Absorbed through the skin)

 Warnings While Using This Medicine

-- If you are pregnant or breastfeeding, only use this medicine if your doctor tells you to.
-Smoking can seriously harm your child.
+- Pregnant or breastfeeding women should only use this medicine as directed by a doctor.
+Smoking can seriously harm your unborn child.
 Try to stop smoking without using medicine.
-This medicine is believed to be safer than smoking.
-However, the risks to your child from this medicine are not fully known.
+Although this medicine is believed to be safer than smoking, the risks of its use during pregnancy are not fully known.

-- Make sure your doctor knows if you have heart or heart rhythm problems, recent heart attack, uncontrolled high blood pressure, skin problems, or an allergy to adhesive tape.
+- Tell your doctor if you have heart disease, heart rhythm problems, high blood pressure, or you had a recent heart attack.
+Tell your doctor if you have an allergy to adhesive tape.

-- The patch may cause skin burns when used during a procedure called magnetic resonance imaging (MRI).
-To prevent skin burns, make sure the patch is removed before having an MRI.
+- The opaque NicoDerm® CQ patch may cause skin burns if you have a procedure called a magnetic resonance imaging (MRI) scan.
+You must remove the patch before an MRI.

 Possible Side Effects While Using This Medicine